liborty/indxvec/README.md

 ## Description

-This crate is lightweight and it has no dependencies.
-The methods of all four traits can be functionally chained together to achieve numerous manipulations of vectors in compact form.
+This crate is lightweight and has no dependencies.
+The methods of all four traits can be functionally chained together to achieve numerous manipulations of vectors and their indices in compact form.

 The facilities provided are: